Skip to content

 #!/bin/bash

-if face validate dashboards/ --strict; then
+if dft validate dashboards/ --strict; then

 echo "✅ All dashboards valid"